schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Barrister

-A aerospace engineering technician precedes at a entryway.
+A aerospace engineering technician precedes at an entryway.

 ## Confident Vindication